strategist922/SolutionArchitects/README.md

 ![architecture-usecase-image](./media/architecture-usecase.png)

 Real time ratings are generated via a data generator deployed as an <a href="https://azure.microsoft.com/en-us/documentation/articles/web-sites-create-web-jobs/">Azure Web Job</a>.
-New ratings are randomly generated every 5 seconds for four fictitious devices (and one fictitious event) and sent to an Event Hub.
+New ratings are generated every 5 seconds for four simulated devices (and one event) and sent to an Event Hub.
 An Azure Stream Analytics job then sends the ratings to a) Power BI for real time visualization and b) SQL Data Warehouse for storage and predictive analytics

 Predictive analytics is done by sending the ratings from SQL Data Warehouse to the batch endpoint of an experiment published as a web service in the Azure Machine Learning Studio, where the results are written back to SQL Data Warehouse.
 An Azure Data Factory orchestrates these operations.
-Note that for the purposes of this gallery sample we are not using a trained model in the experiment.
-For now, the experiment simply returns the average rating for the event.
-Going forward, we will improve this sample to compute the average in Stream Analytics and do predictions based on location, event type, and device counts.
+For now the experiment simply returns the average rating for the event, but you could consider doing more advanced analytics such as computing the average rating in Stream Analytics and doing predictions in AML based on location, event type, and device counts.

 Bulk-loading is done by creating the schema in an on-prem SQL Server and populating the table with sample ratings data (downloadable from GitHub).
 A Data Management Gateway is used in the on-prem environment to connect the SQL Server to Azure SQL Data Warehouse.
 A Data Factory schedules the copying of the data from on-prem SQL Server to SQL Data Warehouse.